Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 Standard Sections are held **Mon 4:30-5:45 pm in Science Center 110** and **Fri 10:30-11:45 am at 1 Story St. Room 306**

+**Note:** Sections are not held every week.
+Consult the course schedule for exact dates.

 The material covered on Monday and Friday is identical.

 b) **Advanced Sections** which will cover advanced topics like the mathematical underpinnings of the methods seen in lecture and lab and extensions of those methods.
 The material covered in the Advanced Sections is **required **for all AC 209A students.

 Advanced Sections are held **Weds 4-5:15 pm at 1 Story St. Room 306**

+**Note:** Advanced Sections are not held every week.
+Consult the course schedule for exact dates.

 #### Video Recordings